 The programs at Carbrook Centre are conceptualised in three areas: student wellbeing, education program and animal assisted learning.
-We are a trauma informed school and believe that students need to feel a sense of safety and belonging before they can learn and grow.
+We are a trauma informed school and understand that students need to feel a sense of safety and belonging before they can learn and grow.

 Student Wellbeing Program

-Carbrook Centre take a holistic approach to student wellbeing.
-We look at the whole person and identify areas where students may need extra care and support.
+Carbrook Centre takes a holistic approach to student wellbeing.
+We look at the whole person and identify areas where students need extra care and support.
 We strive to continually improve our Student Wellbeing Program and partner with experts in the field to ensure our students are provided with the best care and opportunities to learn and grow.
 The following are some elements of our Student Wellbeing Program: